 Federal loans are not available for all education programs, though.
 If you’re enrolling in one of these programs (perhaps a coding bootcamp, cosmetology school, or any school who prefers not to use Title IV funding), you might next want to look into private student loans.
 Like federal loans, these financing options offer lower payments over a longer period of time, with an interest rate attached.
 However, unlike federal loans, qualification criteria vary from lender to lender.
 Many lenders require a credit check as part of their application process and use credit history in their underwriting.
 What can you do if you’re applying for one of these loans?
 Not having strong credit isn’t the end of the line, and there are a couple steps you can take:

 Add a co-borrower

-A co-borrower is someone who meets the criteria to qualify if the borrower does not, and who agrees to take responsibility for the loan should the borrower become unable to make payments.
-Many lenders (including Climb) allow applicants to have a co-borrower on their loan — this way, a borrower may be able to qualify for the loan or even receive a lower interest rate as long as the co-borrower meets all the qualifications.
+A co-borrower is someone who may meet the criteria to qualify if the borrower does not, and who agrees to take responsibility for the loan should the borrower become unable to make payments.
+Many lenders (including Climb) allow applicants to have a co-borrower on their loan — this way, a borrower has a chance to be able to qualify for the loan or even receive a lower interest rate as long as the co-borrower meets all the qualifications.

 Strengthen your credit